This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Ventilator: This is a machine is used to help you breathe.

-- Eating and swallowing: If you have problems with eating or swallowing, a caregiver may help teach you about which foods and liquids are safe to eat and drink.
+- Eating and swallowing: If you have problems with eating or swallowing, a healthcare provider may help teach you about which foods and liquids are safe to eat and drink.
 You may be given thickened liquids to help you swallow liquids.
 You may also be fed by an IV or nasogastric (NG) tube.
 An NG tube is placed through your nose and goes down to your stomach.
 The tube may also go directly from the outside of your body into your stomach, called a gastrostomy tube.

 - Pressure stockings: These are long, tight stockings that put pressure on your legs to promote blood flow and prevent clots.